 - Up-to-date official transcripts of the applicant’s complete academic record (this includes all undergraduate and graduate studies, completed or ongoing).
 Instructions below must also be followed:

 - One copy of the legend (reverse of each transcript) must be included;

-- Transcript text must be horizontal and uploaded in order from least recent to most recent.
+- Transcript text must be horizontal.
 Original copies of any uploaded transcripts must be retained since they may be requested by CIHR for verification purposes at any point in the process.